JMB-Scripts/AR-Structural-Biology/README.md

 ### Viewing Models

 1. **Scan the QR Code**: Use a QR code scanner on your mobile device to scan the QR code associated with the desired model.
-   (for ipad make sur that safari is in mobil version)
+   (for ipad make sure that safari is in mobile version)

 ## QR Codes
 Here are some QR codes for each model: